 One of my highlights of the first year was taking Flea out for Sunday lunch at our favourite country pub.
 We took the dog, and sat under the shade of a tree in the orchard outside the pub.

 Baby Flea munched happily on a pot of baby rice, the sunlight dappled on her skin, and I thought my heart might burst with love.
 It was one of those moments I realised I wouldn’t have missed having her, not for anything.
 And a little bit, “Oh!
 I actually do really love her.”
+And my heart filled with joy and I thought, “Oh, there is that.
+That’s what they’re talking about.”

 The thing about parenting is that it’s a journey.
 As your baby grows, you grow into the parent they need.
-It might not be textbook (in our case it’s definitely not) but you’ll find a way that works for you.
+It might not be textbook (in our case it’s definitely not) but I promise, you’ll find a way that works for you.